Chapter 13:

 “What else?”

 “What else?
-Well, I don’t even know how you plan on finding it,” she replied.
+Well, I don’t even know how you plan on finding it.”

 “Erin, weren’t you paying any attention?
-You’re usually more perceptive than that,” I said, flabbergasted.
+You’re usually more perceptive than that.”

 “They didn’t give us much to work with.
 What do you think?” she asked in an accusatory tone.

 I smiled.
 “Easy.
-When considering the letter and Habernackle’s story, I figured the dragon didn’t exist.
+When considering the letter coupled Habernackle’s story, I figured the dragon didn’t exist.
 However, Sir Raymond’s reaction when I asked if they could speak felt too genuine to be faked.
-I think there really was a dragon,” I said.
+I think there really is a dragon,” I said.

 “See?
 So, you’re going to get us both killed.”

-“No. Because, they fought it and were fine.
-The princess is abducted, yet the dragon doesn’t harm anyone in the process.
-Clearly, he was here for her.
-Furthermore, the princess is able to send letters from wherever she is, meaning that either she is safe, or the dragon can somehow tell her what to write.
-Based on the lord’s nervous reaction when I asked if the dragon could speak, I suspect he’s familiar with the creature,” I induced.
+“No, because they fought it and they were fine.
+Look: Lady Evelyn is abducted, yet the dragon doesn’t harm anyone in the process.
+Why does a dragon need with a human woman?
+Why didn’t he kill or even hurt anyone?
+Furthermore, the princess is able to send letters from wherever she is.
+This means that, either she’s safe, or the dragon can somehow tell her what to write.
+Based on the lord’s nervous reaction when I asked if the dragon could speak, I suspect it can.
+Something tells me he knows this creature,” I induced.

 “What are you saying?
 That dragons can talk and that Lord Habernackle knows who took his daughter?”
 Erin asked, doubtfully.

 “When the speaker told his audience about the letter, I immediately became suspicious.
 That’s why I asked to go to the library beforehand.
 Dragons are rare, but their existence is well documented.
 They can’t talk.
-By all accounts, they are mindless, oversized, fire breathing lizards,” I resumed.
-“And yet, somehow, this one had the brains to kidnap someone and can most likely communicate with humans…”
+By all accounts, they are mindless, oversized, fire breathing lizards.
+Yet, somehow, this one had the brains to kidnap someone and can most likely communicate with humans…”

 I thought about it, as I limped through the streets.
 I hadn’t yet fully recovered.
 Suddenly, the image of Allister’s face appearing on that woman’s face flashed through my mind.